-The University of Illinois’ RailTEC has partnered with KTH Royal Institute of Technology in Stockholm, Sweden, to offer an innovative degree that covers all aspects of rail engineering with an international perspective.
-This degree is housed in the Department of Civil and Environmental Engineering.
-The Master of Engineering in Engineering with Concentration in Railway Engineering provides a broad interdisciplinary education in railway engineering for a variety of professional career-track students.
+The University of Illinois’ RailTEC has partnered with KTH Royal Institute of Technology in Stockholm, Sweden, to offer an innovative degree that covers all aspects of rail engineering with an international perspective: the Master of Engineering in Engineering with Concentration in Railway Engineering.
+This professionally-oriented master’s in engineering is housed in the Department of Civil and Environmental Engineering with professionally-oriented educational services and programming provided by the Center for Professional and Executive Training and Education to provide a broad interdisciplinary education in railway engineering for a variety of professional career-track students.

 - Earn a Professional Master’s Degree (non-thesis) in 3 semesters.